Will Jackson (Wentworth): Backstory

-2013-

-Will is first seen processing Bea (Danielle Cormack) when she is brought into Wentworth Prison.
+During the Season Premiere, Will is first seen processing Bea (Danielle Cormack) when she is brought into Wentworth Prison.
 Will then is seen flirting with Meg and is caught by Matthew Fletcher (Aaron Jeffery).
-Will then takes Bea out for a smoke when she is in the solitary confinement.
+Will takes Bea out for a smoke when she is in solitary confinement.
 The episode ends with Will finding Meg dead and Bea covered in her blood.

 Following Meg's death, Will was seen watching the interviews of the prisoners on his laptop.
 When Doreen and Kaiya make a picture for Will, he rips it up in front of them.

 When Will continues to investigate the death of his wife Meg, he discovers how his friend Fletch and Meg had a peculiar relationship.

 Will later discovers that his wife Meg had an abortion sometime before she died.
 Fletch had to help him come to his senses after almost he overdosed on cocaine.
 Soon after, Will is blackmailed by Jacs Holt when he confronts her about catching Brayden and Debbie doing drugs.

 Will supports Bea during the death of her daughter Debbie.
-When Bea isn't allowed to see the body, Will visits Debbie and spends some time with her and passes on that Bea loves her.
+When Bea is not allowed to see the body, Will visits Debbie and spends some time with her and passes on that Bea loves her.

 In the season one finale, Will listens to a recording of Jacs convincing Brayden to kill Debbie.
 When Will confronts Jacs, she tries to manipulate him to delete the recording in return for information about Meg's murder.
 When Will and Fletch do a cell toss, Will finds Meg's bracelet in Jacs’ cell but unbeknownst to him, Liz Birdsworth planted it there to protect Franky.

-A calmer Will returned for season two as he believed Meg's killer, Jacs Holt, had paid the ultimate price with her own life and moves on with prison nurse, Rose Atkins.
+A calmer Will returned for Season Two, as he believed Meg's killer, Jacs Holt, had paid the ultimate price with her own life and moves on with prison nurse, Rose Atkins.

 Will gets quizzed by Joan Ferguson about his past as a social worker.
 Joan then tells him that the addiction programs would cease from that moment on.

-In "Twist The Knife", Will learns that Fletch was having an affair with his wife Meg, Will brutally attacks Fletch in the boiler room during a prison lockdown.
+In "Twist The Knife", Will learns that Fletch was having an affair with his wife, Meg.
+Will brutally attacks Fletch in the boiler room during a prison lockdown.

 When Maxine Conway tries to escape prison, she is caught by Will.

 Will refuses to let Harry Smith see Bea, Harry then accuses Will of having an affair with Bea.
 Will and Rose later go on a date where a mysterious van runs them off the road.
 Will goes to Harry's to confront him and smashes his van up.
 Will is then arrested for criminal damage.
-Ferguson gets Will off the charges but it is revealed in a flashback that Ferguson is trying to get revenge against Will.
+Ferguson gets Will off the charges, but it is revealed in a flashback that Ferguson is trying to get revenge against Will.